Cowgirls Don't Cry

 "Cowgirls Don't Cry" is a song written by Ronnie Dunn and Terry McBride of McBride & the Ride and recorded by American country music duo Brooks & Dunn.
 It was released in October 2008 as the fourth and final single on their studio album Cowboy Town.
 One month after its chart entry, it was re-recorded and re-released as a duet with Reba McEntire.
 The song is Brooks & Dunn's 41st and most recent Top 10 hit on the Billboard country charts and McEntire's 56th.

 Content

 "Cowgirls Don't Cry" is a mid-tempo with a fiddle intro.
 Its lyric focuses on a female character who faces hardship.
 In the first verse, she is a little girl who has just been given a pony to ride, and although she repeatedly falls off, she does not cry.
 By the second verse, she is an adult, and her husband is having an affair, although again she does not cry.
-She discovers in the third verse that her father is dying, and places a phone call to him.
+She discovers in the third verse that her father is dying, after her mother calls her and puts him on the line.
 He then tells her, "Cowgirl, don't cry".